• Welcome In!

 That Keeps Going ..

 There’s a lot of time that goes by … about another yearish as Ellen is shuffled around at court and under Duncan’s family’s care.
 Eventually, the King decides Ellen’s estate and lands are forfeit.
 He decides to let the MacArthur’s and McNab’s battle out who will get them, and provides her with a small dowery for her “trouble.”
-Then commands she and Duncan marry.
+Then he commands she and Duncan marry.

 She’s barely 19 or 20 at this time and he, again, is twice her age.
 They’re not in love with each other but they have developed a solid friendship.
 So their relationship and marriage seem promising.
 They get married and have sex.
 And when I say sex, I mean a lot of sex.
 Copious and gratuitous amounts of it.
-Podcast fans know I like my books a little spicier … but it was actually getting to the point of too much sex.
+Podcast fans know I like my books a spicier … but it was actually getting to the point of too much sex.
 And this is totally one of those books where she’s a virgin with no sexual experience but somehow manages to orgasm twice the first time she has sex with no foreplay.
 And then, of course, orgasms every time she consummates her relationship with Duncan.

 Where Things Head South of the Border